thaqibm/thaqibm.github.io/_pages/about.md

 As a software developer, I have a passion for working with low-level systems and optimizing code for performance.
 I also enjoy exploring functional programming techniques and solving mathematical problems.

-Overall, I am a curious learner with a strong interest in computer science and math.
-Currently, I am focusing on learning about distributed systems and data science.
+I am a curious learner with a strong interest in distributed systems and low-level systems programming.